Dispersive and star ordering of sample extremes from dependent random variables following the proportional odds model: Introduction

-The proportional odds (PO) model (Bennett \cite{benn}, Kirmani and Gupta \cite{kirmani}) is a very important model in reliability theory and survival analysis.
-Let $X$ and $Y$ be two r.v.'s with distribution functions $F(\cdot)$, $G(\cdot)$, and survival functions $\bar{F}(\cdot)$, $\bar{G}(\cdot)$ respectively.
+The proportional odds (PO) model \citep{benn,kirmani} is a very important model in reliability theory and survival analysis.
+Let $X$ and $Y$ be two r.v.'s with cdfs $F$, $G$, and survival functions $\bar{F}$, $\bar{G}$, respectively.
 If the r.v. $X$ denote a survival time, then the odds function $\theta_{X}(t)$ defined by $\theta_{X}(t)=\bar{F}(t)/F(t)$ represents the odds on surviving beyond time $t$.
 The r.v.'s $X$ and $Y$ are said to satisfy PO model if $\theta_{Y}(t)=\alpha~\theta_{X}(t)$ for all admissible $t$, where $\alpha$ is a proportionality constant known as proportional odds ratio.
 Then the survival functions of $X$ and $Y$ are related as where $\bar{\alpha}=1-\alpha$.
 From this relation, it can be observed that the ratio of hazard rate functions becomes $1/(1-\bar{\alpha}\bar{F}(t))$, so that the hazard ratio is increasing (decreasing) for $\alpha>1$ ($\alpha<1$) and it converges to unity as $t$ tends to $\infty$.
 This is in contrast to the proportional hazard rate (PHR) model where this ratio remains constant with time.
-The convergence property of hazard functions makes the PO model reasonable in many practical applications as discussed by Bemmett \cite{benn}, Collett \cite{coll}, Kirmani and Gupta \cite{kirmani}, Lu and Zhang \cite{lu} and Rossini and Tsiatis \cite{ross}.
-Also, the model (\ref{poalt}), with $0<\alpha <\infty$, provides a method of generating more flexible new family of distributions known as Marshall-Olkin family of distributions or Marshall-Olkin extended distributions (Cordeiro et al. \cite{cord1}, Marshall and Olkin \cite{marsh1}), from an existing family of distributions.
+The convergence property of hazard functions makes the PO model reasonable in many practical applications as discussed by \cite{benn}, \cite{coll}, \cite{kirmani}, \cite{lu} and \cite{ross}.
+Also, the model (\ref{poalt}) with $0<\alpha <\infty$ provides a method of generating more flexible new family of distributions known as Marshall-Olkin family of distributions or Marshall-Olkin extended distributions \citep{cord1,marsh1}, from an existing family of distributions.
 Extended Weibull distributions, extended linear failure-rate distributions and extended generalized exponential distributions are few examples those have been widely studied in the literature.
 Thus, model (\ref{poalt}) has implications both in terms of the PO model and in extending any existing family of distributions to add flexibility in modeling.
 This makes the PO model worth investigating.